nixxholas/nlp-exploration/1_Basics.md

 **First and foremost, NLU is more complex than NLG because of its nature of ambiguity (it is open to or having several possible meanings or interpretations; equivocal).**

+**NLU is an input of language into a computer while NLG is an output of language from a computer.**

 Hold up, I will explain to you about the underlying problem now.

 NLU has a core level of complexity and due to this nature, we have several levels of ambiguity.